ananthakumaran/paisa/docs/src/introduction.md

   and Stock holdings.
 * Can show the Mutual Fund and Stock holdings eligible for LTCG and help you plan Tax Harvesting.
+* Can convert CSV or Excel sheets to Ledger journal.
+* Can help with retirement planning.
+* And many more visualizations to help you make any financial decisions.